 There are different varieties of vegan diets.
 The most common include:

 - Whole-food vegan diet: A diet based on a wide variety of whole plant foods such as fruits, vegetables, whole grains, legumes, nuts and seeds.

-- 80/10/10: A raw-food vegan diet that limits fat-rich plants such as nuts and avocados and relies mainly on raw fruits and soft greens instead.
+- 80/10/10: The 80/10/10 diet is a raw-food vegan diet that limits fat-rich plants such as nuts and avocados and relies mainly on raw fruits and soft greens instead.
 Also referred to as the low-fat, raw-food vegan diet or fruitarian diet.

 - Junk-food vegan diet: A vegan diet lacking in whole plant foods that relies heavily on mock meats and cheeses, fries, vegan desserts and other heavily processed vegan foods.

 Although several variations of the vegan diet exist, most scientific research rarely differentiates between different types of vegan diets.